-You’re excited to be heading to that exotic travel adventure, but in order to carefree time.
+You’re excited to be heading to that exotic travel adventure, but to a happy time.
 It’s wise to invest a bit of time upfront before departing on your trip.
-Follow this travel tips to ensure that your finances are in order, you’ve packed appropriately and your travel plans will go off without a hitch.
+Follow this travel tips to ensure that your finances are in order.
+You’ve packed appropriately, and your travel plans will go off without a hitch.

 Before you go: Check following

-Research your destination.
-Getting familiar with what to expect in terms of climate, culture, and language will better prepare you and make the world of a difference in your travel experience!
+- Pre-planning for vacation: Research your destination.
+Getting familiar with what to expect regarding climate, culture, and language will better prepare you and make the world of a difference in your travel experience!
 It’s always a good idea to purchase a travel guidebook for all your destinations; having it handy while you’re traveling is a must!
 Last, but not least, purchase travel insurance with comprehensive coverage.
 If you have pre-existing illnesses, make sure your insurance covers those as well.

-Consult with your doctor for a complete medical check-up.
-This is especially important if you have a history of heart problems, have recently undergone surgery, or if you have any chronic health conditions.
-Discuss with your doctor any health concerns you may have and inform him/her of where your travels are taking you.
+- Pre-trip medical check-ups: Consult with your doctor for a complete medical check-up.
+It is especially important if you have a history of heart problems.
+You have recently undergone surgery, or if you have any chronic health conditions.
+Please discuss with your doctor any health concerns you may have and inform him/her of where your travels are taking you.
 Your doctor may provide helpful ‘food avoidance’ advice if you are traveling to an area of the world that has a common type of food that does not sit well with one’s health problems!
 Your destination will also dictate what vaccinations you should be given.
 Pack more than enough medicine to last your trip, as it may be difficult to get your prescription filled abroad.

 Register your trip

-Before you travel aboard, Call your bank and let them know that you will be overseas so your funds do not get canceled while you are traveling.
+- Prepare your finances: Before you travel aboard, Call your bank and let them know that you will be overseas.
+So your funds do not get canceled while you are on travel.
 Your bank will also be able to advise whether your bank card/credit card will work where you are going.
 It’s best to take a mixture of money – credit card or debit card, plus cash just in case.
 If all else fails, have someone you can depend on for an emergency transfer.

 Make copies of travel documents.